What volunteer opportunities are available if I join the

 SACI volunteers enrich the community by providing crucial crisis intervention services, and they also gain valuable, practical skills to benefit their professional and personal lives.
 There are many great opportunities for SACI volunteers:

 - 24-Hour Crisis Line: Volunteers operate a 24-hour, confidential crisis line.
 SACI volunteers provide crisis intervention, support, and resources to individuals calling the 24-hour crisis line.

-- Medical Advocacy: When someone is raped and chooses to go to the hospital to seek medical help SACI volunteers along with our community partner, The Listening Ear, respond to Sparrow Hospital Sexual Assault Nurse Examiner (SANE) Program as medical advocates.
+- Medical Advocacy: When someone is raped and chooses to go to the hospital to seek medical help, SACI volunteers respond to Sparrow Hospital Sexual Assault Nurse Examiner (SANE) Program as medical advocates.
 Advocates stay with victims throughout a forensic medical exam, provide crisis intervention and support to the victim and their friend and family.
 SACI volunteers provide information on area resources, offer follow-up support, explain the medical & legal systems, and ensure that they are as comfortable as possible throughout the entire process.

 - Peer Education & Outreach: SACI volunteers strongly believe in rape prevention through peer education.
 Volunteers staff resource tables and fairs throughout campus, provide education through workshops and outreach events, and foster collaborations with other organizations in the community.
 Every Five Minutes (e5m) is a theater troupe that performs skits across campus to raise awareness about sexual violence.